-I would like to introduce you to Sara and Bob, the new dormants.
-They are subscribers you acquired several months ago via an aggressive and expensive digital campaign.
+THE NEW DORMANTS: I would like to introduce you to Sara and Bob, the new dormants.
+They are email subscribers you acquired several months ago via an aggressive and expensive digital marketing campaign.
 We have several points of valuable data on Sara and Bob that were captured during the sign-up process and have been sending them 3 emails a week for months.

 The problem is that they have not converted.
-In fact, they haven’t engaged in the email program for 9 weeks despite our amazing creative and offers.
+In fact, they haven’t engaged with your email program for 9 weeks despite our amazing creative and offers.

-The new dormants are subscribers who have signed up in the last 3-9 months and have not converted, and their email engagement has gradually disappeared unbeknownst to the program.
+The new dormants are subscribers who have signed up in the last 3-9 months to email marketing campaigns and have not converted, and their email engagement has gradually disappeared unbeknownst to the program.
 In fact, the new dormants are subscribers that would become eligible to take part in the journey of a re-engagement program soon.

 A RE-ENGAGEMENT PROGRAM IS FOR CUSTOMERS